How to Make Stunning Buttercream Ranunculus with Video

 Say it with me, “Perfect Practice makes Perfect!”
 I promise you, with the right buttercream recipe and decorating tips anyone can make beautiful buttercream flowers.

-You can use a variety of tips to make this flower depending on what size flower you need.
+- You can use a variety of tips to make this flower depending on what size flower you need.
 You can use tip #61, #121, #122, or #123.
-These buttercream ranunculus were made with the #122 tip.
+These buttercream flowers were made with the #122 tip.

 - Begin by making a good buttercream frosting.
 If you need a recipe you can find mine here, Crusting Buttercream Frosting Recipe.